alphagov/verify-matomo-utils/README.md

 (i.e. it shouldn't be exclusive to any individual Matomo setup.)

-- [`missed_events_replayer`](./missed_events_replayer) - downloads logs from AWS CloudWatch via Insights, replays the requets into Matomo from the downloaded Nginx access logs and then archives them in Matomo.
+- [`missed_events_replayer`](./missed_events_replayer) - downloads logs from AWS CloudWatch via Insights, replays the requests into Matomo from the downloaded Nginx access logs and then archives them in Matomo.
 An interactive script.